martinFrank/commandLineInterface/README.md

 which can be executed.

 ### news
-finally i managed to add support for [sonar cloud](https://sonarcloud.io/dashboard?id=martinFrank_cli)
+ - finally i managed to add support for [sonar cloud](https://sonarcloud.io/dashboard?id=martinFrank_cli)
+ - finally i can do continuous integration with [cirrus-ci](https://cirrus-ci.com/)